 Crunchy onion rings!
-Onion rings, soaked in buttermilk, coated with flour and cornmeal, and deep fried to a golden crisp.
+Homemade onion rings, soaked in buttermilk, coated with flour and cornmeal, and deep fried to a golden crisp.

 - 2 large yellow onions, peeled, sliced into 1/2-inch thick ringed slices, rings separated (See How to Slice an Onion)